vijaybhargavkarnati/Data-Science-Projects/README.md

 # Data-Science-Projects
-This repository contains all the code Data Science projects and the code
+This repository contains all the Data Science projects and the code